Header

 HERTFORD CHESS CLUB CHAMPIONSHIPS

-Round 9 is underway, with matches to be played by Thursday April 11th if possible.
-Two round 8 matches remain outstanding.
+Round 10, the final round, is underway with matches to be played by Thursday April 25th.

 Dave Rudd